asad-awadia/kvdb/README.md

 ## Auth

 If `enable_auth` environment variable is set then the value of `api_key` environment variable is used as the api key.
-The api key must be passed in as the `x-api-key` header value If `api_key` is blank then the default key is admin [`enable_auth` must still be true]
+The api key must be passed in as the `Authorization` header value with `Bearer ` as the prefix If `api_key` is blank then the default key is admin [`enable_auth` must still be true]